svanderburg/php-sbgallery/README.md

 globally declare the gallery page and we add a `submenu` section whose responsibility is to display the available albums as menu options.

-The `submenu.inc.php` section module should be written as follows:
+The `submenu.php` section module should be written as follows:

 ```php
 <?php